 Make sure your iron is plugged out while you fill it with water.
 Then switch the iron on and see if it heats up properly.
 If it doesn’t, meet me at the next step.

-Certain items of clothing will need more heat for them to iron well.
-These include the following:
+In my experience, certain items of clothing will need more heat for them to iron well, such as: